Get a Free Bag When You Sign Up Today

 by Maciej Kasperowicz | October 27, 2020

-Coffee processing — the way in which the fruit of the coffee cherry is removed from the seed — is one of the most important factors in how a coffee tastes.
-And in between the most common methods, washed processing (in which all of the fruit is removed before drying) and natural processing (in which the fruit dries before being separated) lies honey processing, so called because the sticky mucilage left on the seed during drying is referred to in spanish as “miel,” a word that also means honey.
+Coffee processing methods — the way in which the fruit of the coffee cherry is removed from the seed — is one of the most important factors regarding coffee taste.
+And in between the most common methods, washed processing (in which all of the fruit is removed before drying) and natural processing (in which the fruit dries before being separated) lies the honey process, so called because the sticky mucilage left on the seed during drying is referred to in Spanish as “miel,” a word that also means honey.

-This method, also known as pulped natural processing, yields coffees that can be brighter and cleaner than naturally processed coffees, but also more syrupy than washed ones: a spacious and delicious middleground.
+The method, of making honey coffee, also known as pulped natural processing method, yields coffees that can be brighter and cleaner than naturally processed coffees, but also more syrupy than washed ones: a spacious and delicious middleground.

 metric costa rica

-Costa Rica has been one of the countries at the vanguard of honey processing, and this coffee, which couches a stone fruit sweetness in a whole bunch of chocolate and caramel flavors, is a great example of the kinds of coffees it produces.
+Costa Rica has been one of the countries at the vanguard of honey processing, and this natural coffee, which couches a stone fruit sweetness in a whole bunch of chocolate and caramel flavors, is a great example of the kinds of coffee it produces.

 Metric Costa Rica Javier Solis ($20)